Frequently Asked Questions

 Are there any age limits?

 It depends on which state you are in.
-There is no legal age requirement to access this service in California.
-However, some California pharmacies are starting to offer the service to adults only.
-Please check with your pharmacy on any limitations.
+There is no legal age requirement to access this service in California, Hawaii, Maryland, New Mexico, and Oregon.
+However, some of the pharmacies in these states are starting to offer the service to adults only.

 Is it necessary to have an exam and pap smear?